The curvy road to San Bernardino Pass was built in 1770

 Is the San Bernardino Pass open?

-Set high in the Lepontine Alps, in the Swiss Alps, the road to the dazzling mountain pass is only open from May to November since the WWII.
+Set high in the Lepontine Alps, in the Swiss Alps, the road to the dazzling mountain pass is only open from May to November since WWII.

 How long does it take to drive San Bernardino Pass?

-Plan about 45 minutes to complete the remarkable drive without stops, although you may want to block out extra time to stop, take photos and explore the region it passes through.
-At the summit you’ll find a small lake with deep blue water and a hospice.
+Plan about 45 minutes to complete the remarkable drive without stops, although you may want to block out extra time to stop, take photos, and explore the region it passes through.
+At the summit, you’ll find a small lake with deep blue water and a hospice.
 The scenic route includes majestic views of Switzerland at its best.